Frequently Asked Questions

 - We’ll draft your documents for your review – If you decide to move forward, we’ll draft a personalized estate plan that meets your needs and reflects your wishes.
 Next, we’ll give you access to your own password-protected portal on our TuckerAllen website so you can access your drafts.
 With this secure access, you’ll be able to review the draft documents at your convenience and provide any feedback before we finalize the documents.
 You can give us feedback right there in your “virtual vault” on our website, or you can always just give us a call.

 - We’ll meet so you can sign and receive your final documents – When you’re happy with the drafts, you simply come in, sign them, and leave with copies of your new estate plan in hand.
 For added peace of mind, copies of your final signed estate plan will remain in your secure personal portal on our website.

-Can I still change my estate plan after it’s signed?
+Can I change my estate plan after it’s signed?

-Yes, you can change it any time you wish.
+Yes, you can change your estate plan any time you wish.